carlformigoni/claude-context-server/README.md

 When you start the next small business website, ask Claude:

-> "What custom skills does my YourStuff Website project have?"
+> "What custom skills does my Big Boss Gyms Website project have?"

 Claude queries this server, returns the full `/add-service` skill definition, and can recreate it in the new project with one follow-up: